SPADE: Sparsity-Guided Debugging for Deep Neural Networks: Saliency Map and Neuron Visualization Examples

-\section{Saliency map and neuron visualization examples}
+\section{Saliency Map and Neuron Visualization Examples}

 In this section we show sample saliency maps for four of the saliency scoring methods: Saliency\citep{Saliency}, InputXGradient~\citep{inputXgradient}, LRP~\cite{LRP}, and Occlusion~\cite{Occlusion}, for backdoored ResNet50 models trained on the Food-101 and ImageNet datasets in Figures~\ref{fig:saliency_food101} and~\ref{fig:saliency_imagenet}.
+Saliency maps for the Pytorch pre-trained ResNet50 model on clean imagenet samples are also shown in Figure~\ref{fig:saliency_imagenet_clean}.
 Additionally, we show sample final neuron visualizations for the backdoored ResNet50 ImageNet model in Figure~\ref{fig:vis_imagenet}.

-\section{Human evaluation details}
+\section{Human Evaluation Details}

-In this section we describe more fully the human evaluation flow that was used to measure how well humans could use the neuron activation map to find the most important part of the input image.
+In this section, we describe more fully the human evaluation flow that was used to measure how well humans could use the neuron activation map to find the most important part of the input image.
 Each human rater was first taken through a brief instruction flow, in which we explained the meaning of the four images shown: the full input image, the neuron activation map, and two versions of the original input, cropped to reveal only a part of the image (Figure~\ref{fig:humanEvalSamples}).
 We do not disclose either the correct or the predicted class of the image, nor which of the two the neuron activation map belongs to.
 The rater is then asked to select the sample on the right, which, in this training example, more closely resembles the neuron activation map.
-(In the actual task, the correct answer is equally likely to be the left and the right option).
+(In the actual task, the `correct` answer, i.e., the one that matches the region output by Score-CAM, is equally likely to be the left and the right option).

 The human evaluators are then shown a sequence of tasks randomly generated from the 100 sample images, 2 possible class neurons (correct vs predicted class), and 2 possible class visualizations (with or without preprocessing with \algname{}), for a total of 400 tasks.
-In addition to the two options of picking the left or the right cropped image as a more close match for the class visualization, the raters are given the option to select neither class, either because both match well, or because neither does.
+In addition to the two options of picking the left or the right cropped image as a closer match for the class visualization, the raters are given the option to select neither class, either because both match well or because neither does.
 Both options are recorded as a "decline to answer".
 Three sample tasks from the study are shown in Figure~\ref{fig:humanEvalSamples}.

 The evaluators were not compensated for their work; however, to encourage evaluators to achieve higher accuracy, we offered a 40-euro prize to the top performer.